rtrinh760/hylo/README.md

 ## Features

 - **Multi-Subtitle Viewing:** Watch videos with subtitles in multiple languages for a comprehensive learning experience.
-- **Real-Time Translation:** Translate subtitles on-the-fly to better understand the content.
-- **AI Formatting:** Use AI (GPT-3.5) to format and customize text, making it easier to study and comprehend.
 - **User Authentication:** Secure login system to manage user sessions.
-- **Caption Fetching:** Efficiently fetch captions for videos.
-- **Tokenizing Text:** Tokenize text and interact with AI models for enhanced learning.

 ## Tech Stack